JuliaLinearAlgebra/MKL.jl/README.md

 ## To Install:

-On Julia 1.7 and later:
+On Julia 1.7 and later, adding the package will replace the system BLAS and LAPACK with MKL provided ones at runtime.
+Note that the MKL package has to be loaded in every new Julia process.
+Upon quitting and restarting, Julia will start with the default OpenBLAS.
 ```julia
 julia> using Pkg; Pkg.add("MKL")
 ```